sandsalamand/affine-decals/README.md

 ## PS1

-The PS1 hardware graphics API had this issue of affine mapping, which is why many games on the PS1 had texture distortion.
+The Playstation 1 hardware graphics API had this issue of affine mapping, which is why many games on the PS1 had texture distortion.
 Some games attempted to solve this problem using tesselation, which is a technique to automatically subdivide polygons based on some criteria (usually distance to the player camera).
 By dividing triangles repeatedly, you could eventually get to a point where the effect from z-axis interpolation was so low that it became unnoticable.

 However, tesselation was complicated and difficult to implement, so most games resorted to simply adding extra redundant vertices to reduce the noticeability of affine warping.